 – Toilets or sinks

 leak detection using infrared technology will expose the temperature changes caused by the water.

 How it Works

 This leak detection technology works by recording the level of heat transmitted by the surfaces filmed, converting the warmth into images of the infrared light spectrum.
 The images show the variations in temperature of the area filmed, making it possible to spot contrasting warmer and colder areas.
-If your leak is caused by warm water escaping, it will show up as closer to red in colour at the point of escape; if the water is cold, either to begin with or once it reaches the area you are filming, it shows in shades of blue and green in comparison to its surroundings.
+If your leak is caused by warm water escaping, it will show up as closer to red in color at the point of escape; if the water is cold, either to begin with or once it reaches the area you are filming, it shows in shades of blue and green in comparison to its surroundings.

 Apart from the obvious advantages of early leak detection, this method of finding the problem is quick and easy to implement.
 Although the equipment requires a fairly large capital outlay, once it’s paid for there are no consumables to budget for.
-The biggest advantage is the non-invasive aspect of the technology, and the fact that leaks can be identified without incurring additional labour costs.
+The biggest advantage is the non-invasive aspect of the technology and the fact that leaks can be identified without incurring additional labor costs.
 Your Toronto plumbers know how to read the images generated accurately, so if you suspect you may have a leak it’s a matter of a few minutes and you can find out for sure.

 There are very few disadvantages to this leak detection technology; however, it isn’t magic and a few do exist:

 – Firstly, the camera isn’t able to measure how much moisture has penetrated – it can only identify the differences in temperature that could indicate a leak.